Bare Metal#

 ClusterDeployment

-to test your bare metal configuration.
+template to deploy a cluster using your bare metal machines.
 Start with acapm3-example.yaml

 -